ris04hit/Qsuggest/README.md

 ### **Commands**
 To train all the models, execute: `make train`

-For training each model individually, run following commands in given order only (so that there is no data inconsistency):
+For training each model individually, run following commands:
 To train [problem classification model](models/problem_classify.pkl), execute: `make problem_classify`

+## **Preprocessing and Training Models separately**
+By default preprocessing of data and training of model will not overwrite any of the preprocessed data and trained model.
+For overwriting, set overwrite=1 in make command.
+For example to preprocess and train all models and to overwrite it over exisiting data (if any) execute: `make preprocess_train overwrite=1`

+### **Commands**
+To preprocess and train all the models, execute: `make preprocess_train`

+For preprocessing and training each model individually, run following commands in given order only (so that there is no data inconsistency):
+For preprocessing and training [problem classification model](models/problem_classify.pkl), execute: `make problem_classify_model`